Joshua-Kemp/BCB546/Joshua_Kemp_Unix_assignment.md

 While I am at it I suppose joining removes the group option, so to seperate the groups, it is probably best to do that to the genotypes file and then join seperately.

 ##Data Processing
+>note: entire processing may be re-done by running data_processing.sh in a directory with the correct input files.

 ### Seperating the Fang File by Species